Huotes/CommitMaker/README.md

 Chuck Norris originally wrote the first dictionary.
 The definition for each word is as follows - A swift roundhouse kick to the face.

 Chuck Norris once went skydiving, but promised never to do it again.
 One Grand Canyon is enough.

+The box said ‘Requires Windows Vista or better’.
+So I installed LINUX.